This Raspberry Jello Mold (“Polly’s Pink Stuff”) is a festive retro recipe that was my grandmother’s specialty, served for every holiday dinner.

-If your family is like ours, there’s at least one, and maybe more, special recipes that are always a part of your holiday menus.
+If your family is like ours, there’s at least one, and maybe more, special recipe that’s always part of your holiday menus.
 Maybe it’s your Aunt Mabel’s famous mashed potatoes or Gramma Smith’s perfect pumpkin pie.

 For our family, one constant on our holiday menu is “Polly’s Pink Stuff.”